darktang3nt69/knowledge-base/My Cheat Sheets/Debian/Networking/Setting Static IP in Debian.md

 iface enp0s5 inet dhcp
 ```

-4. Remove DHCP and alllow-hotplug. and find these values.
+4. Comment DHCP and alllow-hotplug. and find these values.
 - Get netmask from :
 ```bash
 sudo ifconfig